Meisaka/WaveAsm/README.md

 	./WaveAsm.pl somefile.to.asm

-on Windows:
+on Windows (perl must be installed separately):

 	\Path\to\perl.exe WaveAsm.pl somefile.to.asm

 This will generate two files:
- - somefile.to.asm.lst - which contains the final listing.
+ - somefile.to.lst - which contains the final listing.
- - somefile.to.asm.bin - a flat binary file in the endieness of the CPU target.
+ - somefile.to.ffi - a flat binary file in the endianess of the CPU target.

-This will also print out quite a bit of debug info, along with any errors.
+This will also print out a bit of debug info, along with any errors, add the '-v' flag to up verbosity, use multiple times for more nonsense output.
-If the debug output does not have "complete!" at the end, check for errors.
+If the debug output does not have "complete!" at the end, check for errors, getting the arguments to an instruction wrong will print an "invalid addressing mode" error.

 Supported Macros
 ----
+Starting with version 0.3.0 macros and instructions are *not* case sensitive.
 WaveAsm currently supports 6 macros:
  - .ORG - setting where the code is generated for.
  - .EQU - Set the label on the line to whatever value is supplied.